eriveltondasilva/result.js/docs/guide/core-concepts/type-safety.md

 Type safety with zero runtime cost:

-- TypeScript erases all generic types at runtime
+- Typescript erases all generic types at runtime
 - No reflection or runtime type checking
 - Same performance as manual if-else checks